Janghyun1230/Speaker_Verification/README.md

 ### Files
 - configuration.py
-argument parsing
+Argument parsing

 - data_preprocess.py
-extract noise and perform STFT for raw audio.
+Extract noise and perform STFT for raw audio.
 For each raw audio, voice activity detection is performed by using librosa library.

 - utils.py
-containing various functions for training and test.
+Containing various functions for training and test.

 - model.py
-containing train and test function.
+Containing train and test function.
 Train fucntion draws graph, starts training and saves the model and history.
 Test function load variables and test performance with test dataset.

 - main.py